dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Uncomment embedReport() call](images/13110-EmbedReportCallUncommented.png)

-    This will cause some code to run when the page is loaded to embed the report into the `<div />` container we uncommented above.
+    This will cause some code to run when the page is loaded to embed the report into the `<div />` container we uncommented above. **Save** your changes.

 1. The following information is just FYI, you don't need to do anything with this code:

-    The embedReport() function we are calling above, calls into the backed node.js application hosted in server.js to retrieve a valid "**embed token**" for the eport.
+    The embedReport() function we are calling above calls into the backend node.js application hosted in server.js to retrieve a valid "**embed token**" for the report.

     ```javascript
     $scope.embedReport = function () {